thedevdojo/genesis/README.md

 This preset is intended to be installed into a fresh [Laravel application](https://laravel.com).

-> Currently Folio, Volt, and Livewire are still in Beta, so for that reason you'll need to set your *minimum-stability* to *dev*, in your composer.json.
-Find the following line inside of your Laravel application root. `"minimum-stability": "stable",` and replace with `"minimum-stability": "dev",`
+> Currently Folio, Volt, and Livewire are still in Beta, so for that reason you'll need to set your *minimum-stability* to *dev*, by finding the following line inside of your `composer.json` file `"minimum-stability": "stable",` and replace with `"minimum-stability": "dev",`

 After creating a new Laravel application (and updating the minimum-stability) you can install Genesis with the following commands: